ioi/ioi.github.io/checklist.md

 ## Things to simulate before the contest

-- simulate entire contest
+- simulate entire contest (we have dumps from previous years in the ITC archive)
-- while(1) solutions
+- `while(1)` solutions
 - deleting, adding and replacing test cases, while the competition is in flight.
 Can you re-evaluate everything in time?

 The steps for deleting, adding, and replacing test cases, changing bounds, etc, should be documented so that in the heat of the contest, no steps are forgotten.